ChoiceCoin/MIT-Bitcoin-Expo-Hackathon-2022/README.md

 # Bitcoin Choices
 Bitcoin Choices is a project built as part of the 2022 MIT Bitcoin Expo Hackathon 2022.
+MIT Bitcoin Expo Website: https://www.mitbitcoinexpo.org/

 # Summary
 Bitcoin Choices is a scalable voting solution for Bitcoin built by a team of developers from the Choice Coin DAO for the 2022 MIT Bitcoin Expo Hackathon.
 DevPost Submission: https://devpost.com/software/choice-coin-bitcoin-choices

 # Video Demo